In this article, we cover the following basic information for Edge1:

 - Ethernet: Used for Internet connectivity.

 - SIM: Used for the SIM card for the LTE module.
+The SIM card should be inserted with the cut corner going in first and the the gold part facing downwards.

 Note: The only difference between the two USB ports is that USB 3.0 is faster than USB 2.0.